strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Episode Key
 ^^^^^^^^^^^

-This is a number or code assigned to each episode in the. flexible funding pool.
+This is a number or code assigned to each episode.
 The Episode Key is unique and stable for each episode at the level of the organisation.

 :Field name: EpiKey